1hzdev/aa_helper/README.md

 AA Helper is a discord bot made for Anime Adventures players.
 This bot is not affiliated with the developers of the game.

-This repo contains files for the bot to work + a feature list and other information about the bot can be found below.
+This repo contains files for the bot to work.
 Source code for the bot will probably not be released publicly.

 ## Commands & Features
 - /stats - Shows damage, range, and SPA for a unit in game at max upgrade.
 Takes one string parameter which should be the name of the unit.
 A second parameter is accepted, read below